M66B/esphome-stream-server-v2/README.md

 This project is forked from https://github.com/tube0013/esphome-stream-server-v2 and modified to work as a modbus TCP server.

-Server input and holding registers is supported only.
+Serving input and holding registers is supported only.

 Basic configuration
 -------------------